codenozzle/slatr/source/includes/_paths.md

 # Supplier

-The Supplier interface is used by an external client to retrieve information from SelectSite about one or more suppliers, or to modify information in SelectSite about one or more suppliers.
+The Supplier interface is used by an external client to create a supplier in SelectSite; to retrieve information from SelectSite about one or more suppliers; or to modify information in SelectSite about one or more suppliers.
 ## GET /supplier
-Responding with JSON or XML, this GET retrieves the SciQuest Supplier ID for a Supplier using the ERP Third Party Reference Number or ERP Supplier Number.
-The SciQuest ID, a unique, SelectSite-created ID, for the supplier is a required input for other GET, PUT and POST actions.
+This method retrieves the SciQuest Supplier ID for a supplier using the ERP Third Party Reference Number or the ERP Supplier Number.
+The SciQuest ID, a unique identifier created by and stored in SelectSite, is a required input for other GET, POST, and PUT.<br /><br />This method responds to the GET request with JSON or XML.

 > Prod: GET https://api.sciquest.com/apps/rest/supplier